The mock sales presentation is a VERY important part of a sales interview process.

 What do hiring managers really want to see?

-Scott’s sales team has an 80% win rate and has seen 2x growth in less than a year.
-Needless to say, he’s a pretty good judge of talent.
+Scott’s sales team averaged 120% quota attainment and nearly 3x’d their target last year… needless to say, he’s a pretty good judge of talent.

 Here’s what he looks for during sales interview presentations: